 The level of the Littlehampton bar which extends 600 metres southwards from the end of the West Pier is 0.9 metres above chart datum.
 The depth of water covering the bar can be calculated by subtracting 0.9 metres from the height of water indicated on the tide boards situated within the harbour or on the live tide guage here.
 Alternatively consult the Hydrographic Office’s on-line tidal prediction for Littlehampton at Easytide website and take account of the bar, your vessel draft and under-keel clearance when calculating your time of entry or departure.

 The retractable footbridge has a 3.6m clearance at Mean High Water Springs (MHWS is 5.9m at Littlehampton) and 3.0m clearance at Highest Astronomical Tide (HAT is 6.5m at Littlehampton).
 It gives access for masted craft North of the footbridge and to Littlehampton Marina.
 It is opened by request to the Harbour Office before 16:00 the previous day.
 Short notice openings may be possible if staff are available, please call 01903 721 215 or VHF channel 71 within office hours.

 If you believe it could pose a hazard to underway or moored vessels, call 01903 721 215 to report it.
 Please select the option to be put through to the Duty Officer if out of hours.
 A voicemail will not be recieved until the following day.

-The Harbour Office is open office hours Monday to Friday all year and at weekends April to September.
+The Harbour Office is open 10:00 to 16:00, Monday to Friday year round, and at weekends and Bank Holidays from April to September.

 The office is closed between Christmas Eve and New Year’s Eve.